 EERS is governed by a Board of Directors consisting of the President, the President-Elect, the immediate Past-President, the Secretary, the Treasurer, and a minimum of six Board Members at Large.

-The Articles of Association, EERS By-Laws, and IRS Form 1023 are available below.
+Th EERS By-Laws are available below.
 To receive a copy of the EERS Federal Tax Return, please make a request using our contact form.

 EERS makes an important contribution to our profession by organizing and hosting our annual conference each spring.
 Other, more local organizations in the EERS geographic area offer membership and activities complementary to that yearly event.
 Professional evaluators are encouraged to explore the opportunities offered by our city-based, informal partner organizations working to support and advance the evaluation profession.